Polysubstance dependence

 Polysubstance dependence refers to a type of substance use disorder in which an individual uses at least three different classes of substances indiscriminately and does not have a favorite substance that qualifies for dependence on its own.
 Although any combination of three substances can be used, studies have shown that alcohol is commonly used with another substance.
-This is supported by one study on polysubstance use that separated participants who used multiple substances into groups based on their preferred substance.
+One study on polysubstance use categorized participants who used multiple substances according to their substance of preference.
 The results of a longitudinal study on substance use led the researchers to observe that excessively using or relying on one substance increased the probability of excessively using or relying on another substance.

 Common combinations

 The three substances were cocaine, alcohol, and heroin, which implies that those three are very popular.
-Other studies have found that opiates, cannabis, amphetamines, hallucinogens, inhalants and benzodiazepines are often used in combination as well.
+Other studies have found that opiates, cannabis, amphetamines, hallucinogens, inhalants, and benzodiazepines are often used in combination as well.

 Presentation

 Associated cognitive impairments

 Cognition refers to what happens in the mind, such as mental functions like "perception, attention, memory, language, problem solving, reasoning, and decision making."
-Although many studies have looked at cognitive impairments of individuals who are dependent on one substance, there are few researchers who have tried to determine the problems with cognitive functioning that are caused by dependence on multiple substances.
+Although many studies have looked at the cognitive impairments of individuals who are dependent on one substance, there are few researchers who have tried to determine the problems with cognitive functioning that are caused by dependence on multiple substances.
 Therefore, what is known about the effects of polysubstance dependence on mental abilities is based on the results of a few studies.